 Coach – non-judgemental (and non-directive)

-After spending some time considering intention and attention, I encountered a new attention dilemma, a recent coaching session.
-I anticipate that, in building up my coaching experience, I will encounter numerous new dilemmas.
-In this instance, considering the position of being non-judgemental.
+After spending some time considering intention and attention, I encountered a new dilemma during a recent coaching session.
+I anticipate that, in building up my coaching experience, I will encounter numerous new dilemmas, that is experience.
+Making meaning of the experience is my learning as a coach.
+In this instance, considering the position of being non-judgemental is the focal point.

 As well as seeking a non-judgemental position, at the Master Certified Coach level, the ICF highlight that the coach is “completely attuned” and hearing “the client’s future develop.”
-What if that conscious future, is less secure than the client foresees, perceives or recognises? when compared to, or as assessed by my experienced judgement of recruitment to school leadership.
+What if that conscious future, is less secure than the client foresees, perceives or recognises?
+At least when compared to, or as assessed by my experienced judgement of the coach?

 Goldilocks syndrome* – is of course a made up syndrome and metaphor.